jaakkopee/nerveBall/readme.md

 As a sidenote, the movement of the balls is a reminder of the wave/particle-dualism of photons.
 The balls move in two distinct manners: in a straight line and around a circle.
 The straight movement or the speed the ball and the circular movement or the direction of the ball are both modulated by the neural network.
+Or network of balls, to be exact.
+The ball objects in the game are also neurons in a fully connected network.
+If there are 10 balls in the game, you have a real-time oscillating 10 neuron network visualised in front of you to interact with.